YoffeG/PyDynamicaLC/README.md

     # basename: a string containing the header of all MultiNest files to be generated
     # sampling_efficiency: MultiNest parameter (see https://johannesbuchner.github.io/PyMultiNest/).
 Recommended value: 0.5.
     # evidence_tolerance: MultiNest parameter (see link above).
 Recommended value: 0.01.

+## Analyzer_params: Plotting and error-estimation of MultiNet output
+    # err: can be either "percentile" or "chi2" (string).
+This performs a MultiNest-independent error estimation in the following manner:
+        percentile: only the delta_loglike < 3sigma (relative to the best-fit) is considered.
+The best-fit is then the median with the ±1sigma uncertainties are the 16th and 84th percentiles.
+        chi2: best-fit is unchanged, and the ±1sigma uncertainties are calculatesd a the absolute difference of the best-fit value and the minimal and maximal values in the 1sigma range of delta_chi2.
+        # plot_posterior: Boolean.
+If true - plots the MultiNest posterior distribution for all parameters.
+1-5 sigma ranges are color-coded.
+        # plot_bestfit_LC: Boolean.
+If true - plots generates a light-curve with the best-fit values and plots it against the data.
+        # plot_corner: uses corner.py (https://corner.readthedocs.io/en/latest/) to generate corner plots for all parameters within the delta_chi2 < 3sigma range.
+NOTE: this option requires corner.py to be installed!

  CLARIFICATION REGARDING t_mid FOR OSCULATING AND ECCENTRIC/QUASI-CIRCULAR CASES: